ABCD (film): Release and reception

-The film was released on 25 November 2005, shortly after the successful Ullam Ketkumae.
+The film was released on 25 November 2005, shortly after Shaam's successful Ullam Ketkumae.
 A critic from Sify wrote: "If you like a mixture of romance, mush and melodrama then ABCD is on your priority list".
 A critic from The Hindu opined that the film was "A love story decently told".
 Malini Mannath of Chennai Online opined that "ABCD is a film that sincerely attempts to break away from the routine fare, simple, unpretentious and straight from the heart".
 Lajjavathi of Kalki praised the acting of Sneha, Imman's music, art, cinematography and called Vadivelu's humour as relief but panned Shaam's acting and concluded even if the A to Z of the screenplay is not to be appreciated, one cannot help but appreciate the heartwarming story and characters.
 Screen wrote, "The film’s strength is the characterisation of the four main protagonists and the sensitivity with which he has depicted the relationships.
 The intrusions of songs and a fight, the drawn out climax and the sudden entry and exit of Anand’s uncle mars the tempo of the film.
 Many of the scenes remind one of K Balchander’s films".